Russian conquest of Central Asia: Background

 At the time of Peter the Great there was a major push southeast.
 In addition to the Irtysh expeditions above there was the disastrous 1717 attempt to conquer Khiva.
 Following the Russo-Persian War (1722–1723) Russia briefly occupied the west side of the Caspian Sea.

 About 1734 another move was planned, which provoked the Bashkir War (1735–1740).
 Once Bashkiria was pacified, Russia's southeastern frontier was the Orenburg line roughly between the Urals and the Caspian Sea.

-The area remained quiet for about a hundred years.
-In 1819 Nikolai Muraviev traveled from the Caspian Sea and contacted the Khan of Khiva.